 The aim of the event is to both inform and excite students interested in ecology about the career choices available to them.
-Attending the conference will be an audience of approximately 80 undergraduates, recent graduates and some postgraduates.

 The 2017 Careers Conference took place at Charles Darwin House, central London.
 This included plenaries from BES President Sue Hartley, and forensic entomologist Amoret Whitaker.
 Like the previous year, it was jam-packed with presentations and panel discussions with speakers from policy, science communication, not for profit and consultancy.
 There was an exciting, interactive afternoon of expert careers advice from CIEEM and the BES Special Interest Groups (SIGs).

 Summer School 2017 was held at Dale Fort FSC centre in July.
 In 2018 the BES will be heading back to Malham Tarn.
 The school is aimed at undergraduates who are either in their 1st year at an English, Welsh or Irish (NI and Ireland) institution or in their 2nd year at a Scottish institution.

 The Undergraduate Summer School is a jam packed five-day whirlwind tour of ecology full of lectures, excursions, lab work and tutorials.
 It provides an excellent opportunity to experience the breadth of ecology and network with professionals and peers.